fiatconnect/specification/fiatconnect-api.md

 ####  8.3.2.4. `BankAccount`

 `BankAccount` is a representation of a bank account that is agnostic to the user's home country.
 The most important field is the `iban`, which stands for International Bank Account Number.
-More info on [Wikipedia](https://fr.wikipedia.org/wiki/International_Bank_Account_Number) and [pricebank.fr FAQs page](https://www.pricebank.fr/questions-reponses/questions-frequentes/qu-est-ce-que-le-code-iban.html).
+More info on [Wikipedia](https://en.wikipedia.org/wiki/International_Bank_Account_Number) and [World First](https://www.worldfirst.com/uk/help-support/what-is-an-iban-number/).

 ```
 {
 	accountName: `string`,
 	institutionName: `string`,
-	iban: `string`,
+	ibanNumber: `string`,
   bankName?: `string`,
 	country: `string`,
 	fiatAccountType: `FiatAccountTypeEnum.BankAccount`